 What matters is our attitude towards women’s lives as human lives.
 Both pro-lifers and pro-choicers usually want abortions to rather be avoided.
-While one side argues that that’s because an egg cell and a sperm cell together are already a human life (I’m not here to argue against that opinion – ultimately, neither of us can prove that it is or isn’t), the other side argues that it sometimes puts a strain on the woman*’s body, is a hard decision to make, can cause stress or could be an expensive and preventable medical procedure.
-Either way, the consensus seems to be that contraception should be the first choice (unless someone believes in abstinence only, which is not what this is about – for the rest of this post, I’m talking about pro-lifers that have the decency to think of women as actual human beings with some degree of bodily autonomy).
+While one side argues that that’s because an egg cell and a sperm cell together are already a human life (I’m not here to argue against that opinion – ultimately, neither of us can prove that it is or isn’t), the other side argues that it sometimes puts a strain on the woman*’s body, can be a hard decision to make (although that’s not always the case), can cause stress or could be an expensive and preventable medical procedure.
+Either way, the consensus seems to be that contraception should be the first choice (unless someone believes in abstinence only, which is not what this is about – for the rest of this post, I’m talking about pro-lifers that have the decency to think of women as actual human beings with at least some degree of bodily autonomy).

 So if contraception is the way to go so that as few women as possible have to go through abortion, then why are there still so many places in this world (e.g. Austria or the US), where long-term contraception isn’t paid for by insurance/the state?
-Women* already have to bear the physical burden of long-term contraception alone, the added fincancial burden can keep us from getting it altogether.
+Women* already have to bear the physical burden of long-term contraception alone (a problem of scientifical will rather than of possibility), but the added fincancial burden can keep us from getting it altogether.
 It’s rather interesting that those who want to criminalize abortion are often also against contraception being made free or even just cheaper.
 That shows that this is often not about believing those cells to be a human, but about controlling women*’s sexuality.
 If you really are pro-life, you should support free and accessible contraception as much as you can.
 The countries that have easily accessible contraception and adequate and early sex education have lower rates of teenage pregnancies and abortion – not the ones that make abortion hard and female sexuality a taboo topic (articles and statistics here and here and for Austria here and here).